geodaai/openassistant/website/docs/core/type-aliases/SendTextMessageProps.md

 ## Param

-The message to be sent.
+The text message to send to the assistant.

 ## Param

-The stream message callback to stream the message back to the UI.
-See [StreamMessageCallback](StreamMessageCallback.md) for more details.
+Callback function to handle streaming response chunks.

+## Param

+Optional callback triggered when a conversation step completes.